bioinformatics-policlinicogemelli/ALOA/README.md

 ## Introduction

-ALOA is a useful bioinformatics tool for analyzing spatial data and imaging derived from Akoya PhenoimagerTM digital pathology workflow ([Unlock the Power of Spatial Biology with phenoptrReports](https://www.akoyabio.com/wp-content/uploads/2022/01/Spatial-Biology-with-phentoprReports-TechNote.pdf))
+ALOA is a useful bioinformatics tool designed to transform raw data from PhenoCycler®-Fusion and inFormTM analysis ([Unlock the Power of Spatial Biology with phenoptrReports](https://www.akoyabio.com/wp-content/uploads/2022/01/Spatial-Biology-with-phentoprReports-TechNote.pdf)) into publication-ready results, thus advancing the accessibility and utility of spatial tissue analysis in cancer research.

 ## Features
 - Spatial **Data** Analysis 📈